jakobgabriel/json-forms-string-generator/README.md

 ![App Home](https://github.com/jakobgabriel/json-forms-string-generator/blob/main/docs/images/home_screen.png)

-The App currently contains three sections:
+The App currently contains multiple functional and non-functional sections:

-1. The default section is the overview over the currently available JSON Schemas with a list view on the left side, where the schema can be selected
+1. The default section is the overview over the currently available JSON Schemas with a list view on the left side, where the schema can be selected, edited and deleted

-2. The second section is the Create New JSON Schema and UI Schema section, where you can add an additional schema
+2. The second section is the Create New JSON Schema and UI Schema section, where you can add an additional schemas

+3. The third section in the App is a section where the main functions are documented and available as an offline documentation

-3. The third section is the App settings section where currently the global settings of the separator is added (will be changed in the future)
+3. The fourth section is the App settings section where the version number of the App and the Licence is shown

 ----